 Overnight, as the helium in the envelope becomes cooler, the hot air burners are switched on to halt the descent of the balloon.

-The balloon envelope for “RTW2”, estimated to have a volume of 25 000 cubic metres, is expected to launch from Northam in Australia, the site used by Fedor in 2016.
+The balloon envelope for “RTW2”, is estimated to have a volume of 1,025,000 cubic feet, and the flight is expected to launch from Northam in Australia, the site used by Fedor in 2016.

-The unpressurised balloon gondola for Fedor’s RTW flight was built from composite plastic but the pressurised gondola required for this project would probably be manufactured from lightweight metal.
+The unpressurised balloon gondola for Fedor’s RTW flight was built from composite plastic but the pressurised gondola required for this higher altitude project will be manufactured from aluminium.
 It will be painted a colour that will stand-out clearly both in the sky and on landing.

-Inside the gondola will be a bed, a heater and a facility to warm food together with storage space for food and water for one month, clothing and survival equipment.
-Toilet facilities are plastic bags that can be jettisoned as ballast when conditions below permit.
+Inside the gondola will be a place to sleep, a heater and a facility to warm food together with storage space for food and water, clothing and survival equipment.

 Communications equipment will include duplicated 720 channel VHF airband radios, HF radio, satellite telephone(s) and satellite-connection for a lap-top computer for the receipt of information in written format plus meteorological charts.